ddahon/reading-keeper-app/README.md

 # rakeapp

-This app is made to work with the RAKE device.
+This app is made to work with the RAKE device: https://github.com/ddahon?tab=repositories

 ## Features